2312323123/ERP/README.md

 - some other libraries:
   - `npm i @nestjs/sequelize` `npm i --save-dev @types/sequelize` - if you use sequelize
   - `npm i pg-hstore` - gives option to store unstructured data in pgsql

+### Google Cloud Console OAuth2 - how to

+- you go to google cloud console
+- new project (if don't have yet)
+- left sidebar, API & Services -> Library
+- enable chosen APIs (in our case Google Calendar API)
+- APIs & Services -> Credentials ("Dane logowania")
+- create credentials -> OAuth client ID
+- -> web app
+- set approved source URIs and redirect URI
+- you get the keys